 Not everyone stores their files on the local drives.
 A lot of us use external or portable drives to store sensitive data.
 We can scan them when they are plugged into our machines using two different methods.
 This article will show you how to scan external drives via the context menu entry and by scanning using a custom scan.

 Option 1 - right-click

-- Open the file manager (file explorer in Windows).
+- Open the file manager (file explorer in Windows 10).

-- Right-click on this file, folder or drive, which should be scanned.
+- Right-click on the desired file, folder or drive to scan.

 - From the context-menu, select Scan with Malwarebytes.

 - Click on Configure Scan, a new Windows shows the customer scan.

 - On the left side, you can configure options for the scan.

 - On the right side, you can select, files, folder or drives to scan.